 Give an example of what is meant by “the attendance of the employee is indispensable”?

-In the above example, the presence of the single mother at the emergency would likely to be deemed as indispensable.
-If the mother were able to call, for example, on a partner or another relative in the house there and then to look after the child, then it would be difficult to argue that her presence was indispensable.
+In the above example, the presence of a parent at the emergency would likely to be deemed as indispensable.
+If Sharon were able to call, for example, on a partner or another relative in the house there and then to look after the child, then it would be difficult to argue that her presence was indispensable.

 Can an employee take two consecutive days together?